DataDog/hiring-engineers/answers.md

 ![my_metric dashboard](images/7.Q3-datadog-my_metric_dashboard.PNG)

-So, custom metric is being recorded.
+So, the custom metric is being recorded.

 ## Question 4: Change your check's collection interval so that it only submits the metric once every 45 seconds.